marcelm/radonwave/README.md

 **Note:** Don’t expect a finished product here.
 The tool and the README serve mainly as a way to document how to interface with the Wave.

+A couple of days after publishing this, Airthings themselves made instructions and a script available at <https://airthings.com/raspberry-pi/>.
+Their script is written in Python 2 and does not report the “Other characteristics” (described below), but appears to have equivalent functionality otherwise.

 # Limitations